coasys/flux/packages/ui/docs/ui-library/components/text.md

 ### Color <Badge type="info" text="string" />

-Use the color property to set the color of the text.
+The `color` property changes to font color of the text.
+You can use any of the [color variables](/ui-library/getting-started/variables.html#colors) defined in the of the documentation

 <j-text color="danger-500">Red Text</j-text>